jaimesHub/node-notes/core-modules/README.md

     + Event loop
     + On browser: Hit `127.0.0.1:8000` to see its response
     + Analyze what happened
-        - We created our server, using createServer and passed in a callback function that is executed each time that a new request hits the server, and then we started listening for incoming requests on the local host IP, and then on port 8000.
+        - We created our server, using `createServer` and passed in` a callback function` that is executed each time that a new request hits the server, and then we started listening for incoming requests on the local host IP, and then on port 8000.
         - Once we had all this running, we actually did the request by hitting that url.
 So then, under the hood of NodeJS `an event was fired`, this event then made it so this callback function was called.
 - Note:
     + `Part 1`: Each time that a new request hits our server, this callback function (`calback_func`) here will get called, and the callback function will have access to the request object (`req`) which holds all kinds of stuff like the request `url`, and a bunch of other stuff.
 On the other hand, this response object (`res`) here gives us a lot of tools basically for dealing with the response, so for sending out the response.
     + `Part 2`: After creating a Server instance, it listens at `127.0.0.1:8000`

 ## Routing
+- Routing basically means implementing different actions for different URLs.
+- First step: be able to analyze the URL => using `URL` module
+    ```
+    const url = require("url");
+    // ...
+    console.log(req.url);
+    ```
+- Implement the routing
+    + Test with "/" or "/overview"
+    + Test with "/product"
+    + Test with any words such as "/random123ddd"
+    + Add `status code` & `header`
+- Note that:
+    + With `Content-type`, if you pass `text/html` then your response will be HTML.

+## Building a (Very) Simple API
+- `Concept of API` is a service from which we can request some data so in this case, the data that the user wants to request is data about the products that we are offering in this node farm, so in this project.
+- Check `/api`
+- Using global variable `__dirname` to read a file
+- Telling the browser that we're sending back JSON
+    ```
+    {
+        "Content-type": "application/json",
+    }
+    ```
+- Problem: Each time someone hits `/api` requests on our server, `data.json` will be read once and once again => we need to handle it read just one time using `readFileSync`
 # Using Modules 2: Our Own Modules

 # Using Module 3: 3rd Party Modules